Writing to the Analytic Tradecraft Standards for Intelligence Analysis I

-This course examines the first four Analytic Tradecraft Standards and how to apply them to written intelligence analysis products.
-Gaining a better understanding of the standards will help improve the quality of your written intelligence products.
+Examine the first four Analytic Tradecraft Standards and how to apply them to intelligence analysis products

 Enroll in ICIC103

 After the tragedy of Sept.
-11, 2001, and the Director of National Intelligence signed Intelligence Community Directive 203—Analytic Standards— and ICD 206—Sourcing Requirements for Disseminated Analytic Products—the Intelligence Community has used the analytic tradecraft standards contained in these mandates to review all intelligence analytic products.
+11, 2001, and the Director of National Intelligence signed Intelligence Community Directive 203—Analytic Standards— and Intelligence Community Directive 206—Sourcing Requirements for Disseminated Analytic Products—the Intelligence Community has used the Analytic Tradecraft Standards contained in these mandates to review all intelligence analytic products.

 These standards mandate that intelligence analysts properly review areas—for example, quality and credibility of underlying sources, expressing analytic certainty and explicitly identifying assumptions.
 Fully understanding all the ATS is critical to ensuring the quality and efficacy of your intelligence products in support of your customers.